BritoSoares/BritoSoares/README.md

 - 👋 Hi, I’m @BritoSoares
-- 👀 I’m interested in ciber Cecurity, database, AI, in C/C++, Python, SQL, Java, Fortran.
+- 👀 I’m interested in AI, in C/C++, Python, Java.
-- 🌱 I’m currently learning Python, C.
+- 🌱 I’m currently learning everything .
 - 💞️ I’m looking to collaborate ...
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I`m actually a biomedical engineering student.
+- ⚡ Fun fact: I`m a biomedical engineering student.

 <!---
 BritoSoares/BritoSoares is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.